Pulmonary & Critical Care Medicine Fellowship

 In addition, fellows will be expected to demonstrate the ability to produce scholarly output that will be necessary for appointment and promotion as faculty members.
 Scholarly activity can include scholarship relate to teaching (e.g. development of curricula or evaluation tools), integration (e.g. review articles, book chapters), or investigation (e.g. research in education) and discovery.

-The fellow will chose an advisor during the first two months of fellowship.
-The advisor will be a faculty member in the C-E pathway.
-The advisor will serve to guide the fellow to potential mentors for specific projects.
+Early in the first year of fellowship the Fellowship Program Director (Mark Tonelli) meets with each fellow to determine their general research interests and directs them to faculty whose research complements their interests.
+Fellows will then independently arrange to meet with these potential mentors.
 By the beginning of Year 2, the fellow will choose a primary mentor.
-In addition to the primary mentor, core faculty from the pathway, including Richard Goodman, Mark Tonelli, Andrew Luks and Patricia Kritek will form the fellow’s Advisory Committee.
+In addition to the primary mentor, core faculty from the pathway, including Richard Goodman, Mark Tonelli, Andrew Luks and Patricia Kritek will form the fellow’s Mentoring Committee.
 This group will meet with the fellow at least every six months to facilitate projects and to aid in the transition to a junior faculty position.

 Application and Selection: